Aaron Garcia (American football): Arizona Rattlers

 Following his college career, Garcia turned to arena football.
 He played for the Arizona Rattlers of the Arena Football League (AFL) in 1995.

 Connecticut Coyotes

 Garcia was traded to the Connecticut Coyotes during the 1996 season.

 New Jersey Red Dogs

 Garcia would change teams again in 1997, playing for the New Jersey Red Dogs from 1997 to 1998.

 Iowa Barnstomers

-In June 1998, Garcia was traded to the Iowa Barnstormers.
-He finished the 1998 season with the Barnstormers and also played for them from 1999 to 2000.
+In early June 1998, Garcia was traded to the Iowa Barnstormers for Chris Spencer and future considerations.
+Garcia finished the 1998 season with the Barnstormers and also played for them from 1999 to 2000.
 He was named first-team All-Arena for the 2000 season after leading the league in touchdown passes.

 Orlando Rage

 In late 2000, Garcia signed with the Orlando Rage of the XFL for the 2001 season.
 However, he was released before the season started.

 New York Dragons (first stint)

 The Barnstormers became the New York Dragons in 2001.
 Garcia signed a three-year deal worth $150,000.00 per year to remain with the Dragons.
 In the 2001 season, Garcia threw a league record 104 touchdown passes, but this was passed by Clint Dolezel in 2006.
 Garcia earned first-team All-Arena and AFL Offensive Player of the Year honors for the 2001 season.
 Garcia also led the AFL in passing yards that year.